eyesofdaveed/christmas-lights/README.md

 Christmas lights imitation with the controller (one of 10 webApps challenge)

 ## Description
-Web imitation of Christmas Lights with the control unit for the interval.
+Web imitation of Christmas Lights with the control unit for the interval duration.

 ## Demo link
 https://eyesofdaveed.github.io/christmas-lights/